 Aussies have nearly $3 trillion invested in super funds, and a good quarter of that money is in MySuper accounts.
 MySuper accounts are where your money goes if you don’t nominate a specific super fund for it to be invested in or choose a specific investment option within your employer’s fund of choice.

 MySuper investment options usually take what’s known as a ‘balanced’ approach to investing, which means they spread your super savings across a mix of growth assets (such as shares and property), as well as safer investments (such as cash and bonds).

 A balanced investment option is also a popular choice for people who do take an interest in how their super is invested because it provides diversification, as we explain below.

 Over the past decade, the balanced investment option has produced solid returns, with Industry SuperFunds leading the performance pack, ahead of the bank-owned retail funds.
-You can even use this comparison tool to see how far ahead you could be on the growth of your super savings if you had invested with an Industry SuperFund.

 Despite the financial turmoil of Covid-19, most balanced funds ended the 2019/20 financial year flat, with some of the better-performing funds posting positive returns according to SuperRatings, a leading super research house.

 Take a longer view, and investors in most balanced funds – even the people in default funds, who don’t take much interest in their super – have been getting good returns.
 In fact, some of the best-performing balanced options over the 10 years to the end of June were industry super funds.
-(You can find the whole range of Industry SuperFunds here.)

 But the balanced option isn’t for everyone.